 If the trial is free, great!
 Don’t capitalize free.
 Especially don’t write it in all caps: FREE.
-And under no circumstances whatsoever should you ever link it to legal disclaimer text elsewhere on the page.
+(Marketing has some leeway with this, but never capitalize it in any product.)

 Position the unique benefits of the trial as just that—unique—and note that the trial is free secondarily, as icing on the cake.

 Don’t use this imprecise, catchall word.
 Focus on what the customer really needs and understands.

 Use money.
 Okay to use for content geared to tax and accounting professionals or when referring to payroll.